-Out-of-State Travel, with the exception of Northern Virginia and the District of Columbia, requires the written approval of the Chief Judge of the Court of Appeals or the Chief Judge of the District Court for employees of the District Court; or, the Chief Judge of the Court of Appeals or the State Court Administrator (SCA), or designee, for all other employees before travel arrangements are made.
-Only the Chief Judge of the Court of Appeals can provide the required approval for all judges, magistrates and the SCA.
-The written approval MUST be submitted with the Judicial Branch Expense Account Form.
-The Chief Judge of the Court of Appeals is exempt from this requirement.
+Out-of-State Travel, with the exception of Northern Virginia and the District of Columbia which are considered In-State for this policy, requires written approval before travel arrangements are made.
+Only the Chief Justice of the Supreme Court of Maryland can provide the required approval for state-paid travel for all judges, magistrates, and for the SCA.
+No reimbursement is authorized for Out-of-State Travel performed without the required prior written approval.
+The approval must be attached to the request for reimbursement.
+The Chief Justice of the Supreme Court of Maryland is exempt from this requirement.